 Darth Vader's costume was more detailed in this film, including the flashing red lights on his chest box.
 A new Millennium Falcon (32-inches long) was built for this film and has two additional landing gear boxes on its underside.
 As a result, the original Star Wars: Episode IV - A New Hope (1977) model (5-foot long) was modified and given the extra landing gear bays and was used for all FX scenes of the Falcon in a landed position.

 The concept design for Cloud City was originally created for Star Wars: Episode IV - A New Hope (1977) (as a floating Imperial prison), but was never used.
 The design was recycled for use in this film.

 Most of the extras in the snowy battle scenes on the ice planet Hoth (shot at Finse, Norway) were Norwegians.
-One of the extras - Tom Egeland - would later become the chief news editor for one of Norway's largest TV networks, as well as a critically acclaimed mystery writer, one of the others - Arve Juritzen - would become one of Norway's best known TV-personalities (hosting eg. Vil du bli millionær?
+One of the extras - Tom Egeland - would later become the chief news editor for one of Norway's largest TV networks, as well as a critically acclaimed mystery writer.
+Another - Arve Juritzen - would become one of Norway's best known TV-personalities (hosting eg. Vil du bli millionær?
 (2000), Big Brother Norge (2001)).

 WILHELM SCREAM: Heard twice in the film.
 Once during the battle on Hoth as a rebel soldier and his laser gun dish explodes.
 And right before Han is going to frozen in the carbonite.
-As Chewie, in a fit if rage, throws a stormtrooper of the ledge (barely audible).
+As Chewie, in a fit of rage, throws a stormtrooper off the ledge (barely audible).